ow2-proactive/scheduling-abstraction-layer/endpoints/7-node-endpoints.md

   }
 ]
 ```
+This JSON requirement is provided as an example of Searching for Node Candidates:
+- Node Type: IAAS (cloud node)
+- Cloud ID: Matches a specific cloud (use {{cloud_name}} to reference)
+- Operating System: Ubuntu, version 22
+- Region: bgo
+- Hardware Specifications: 8GB RAM and 4 CPU cores
+- Hardware Name: c5.xlarge

-"Note: This JSON requirement is provided as an example.
-Please construct your own set of requirements tailored to your specific use case."
+Please construct your own set of requirements tailored to your specific use case.

 **Returns**: A JSON list of Node Candidates.

 #### 7.2- getLengthOfNodeCandidates endpoint: